 The virtual medical practice doesn’t require a renovation or furnishings.
 It can be constantly upgraded and remodeled to retain more customers and offer new services.

 Your waiting room and signage is your website.
 Your exam room is the telemedicine software you use.
 And your after-visit summary is the patient portal where your patient can interact with you live or asynchronously.

 The risk will be lower, and I’ll reach more customers.
 In fact, my own virtual practice, DNH, is the kind of low-risk virtual practice I’ve always wanted to run.

 The Virtual Medical Professional

 I’m excited to see more non-physicians going online.
 Many of you have contacted me and told me your story.
-Others, I follow online and see them grow their virtual store.
+Others, I follow online and see them grow their virtual presence.

-The virtual store doesn’t always have to sell a product, like a book; they might offer 1:1 patient care, consulting, training, coaching, or education.
+They are essentially running a virtual store which doesn’t always have to sell a product, like an ebook or online course; they offer 1:1 patient care, consulting, training, coaching, or education.

 While some are sitting around wishing that they could be earning their money online, others are going for it.
 They are providing career satisfaction for themselves and they are offering an important service to their clients.

 - time to find the space